- Of Bavarian Brewery

 THE ROARING TWENTIES & THE BOOTLEGGERS

 No sooner than Prohibition began, enterprising and lawbreaking individuals began to devise ways to circumvent the police and profit from the illegal sale of alcohol.
 (Think Boardwalk Empire.)
 These individuals became known as bootleggers.
-They acted during a time of change in American history.
+They acted during a unique time of change in American history.
 In addition to the 18th Amendment that established Prohibition, the 19th Amendment was also passed, allowing women to vote and entitling them to more freedom and influence than they had ever enjoyed before.
 In addition, the economy in the 1920s was booming.
-Despite the passage of Prohibition, speakeasies and other hidden places made it relatively easy for people to obtain alcohol and celebrate.
+Despite the passage of Prohibition, speakeasies and other illegal places made it relatively easy for people to obtain alcohol and celebrate.
 This also provided an opportunity for various disreputable characters to make large profits producing and/or distributing liquor and beer illegally, which helped organized crime to flourish.

 King of the Bootleggers